 - Yoga for migraines

-- Neck massage with lavender essential oils
+- Neck massage with lavender and other essential oils

 - Alternate heat and cold